Heeytch/CurseforgeHytaleDataTracking/README.md

 ## Features
 * Tracks download statistics for Hytale mods on CurseForge.
 * Provides data insights to see how well the team is performing compared to the top mods.
+* Has different custom charts/filters to display the data in custom ways